jb753/turbigen/doc/tutorial.rst

    \Delta h_0 = U\left(V_{\theta 2}-V_{\theta 1}\right)\quad\Rightarrow\quad V_{\theta 2}=\frac{\Delta h_0}{U}

 We now have stagnation thermodynamic states and velocity vectors at inlet and exit of the rotor.
-Static states follow from subtracting the kinetic energy at constant entropy, :math:`h = h_0 - \tfrac{1}{2}V^2`, and with an equation of state those give a density.
+Static enthalpy follows from subtracting the kinetic energy at constant entropy, :math:`h = h_0 - \tfrac{1}{2}V^2`; entropy does not depend on the frame of reference.
+Now, passing :math:`(h, s)` to the equation of state will yield density :mathrm:`\rho` or any other static thermodynamic property as needed.

-Conservation of mass then gives the annulus area
+Conservation of mass then gives the annulus area at each station.
+Subscript :math:`m` denotes the meridional projection with no circumferential component, as opposed to the flow area which is normal to the velocity vector (and thus dependent on flow angle).

 .. math::
    :label: eqn-A